Home ยป Recipes ยป Desserts

-Old fashioned fudge with peanut butter is creamy, rich, exquisite, and easy to make.
+Old-fashioned fudge with peanut butter is creamy, rich, exquisite, and easy to make.
 If you’re a peanut butter lover, this is the recipe for you.
+Once you get a taste of this family favorite, you will want to add it to your holiday season menu each year.
+The real peanut butter fudge recipe is a hit at parties.

 The Best Creamy Peanut Butter Fudge Recipe

-Y’all are gonna love this old fashioned peanut butter fudge with marshmallow cream.
+Y’all are gonna love this old-fashioned peanut butter fudge with marshmallow cream.

 Peanut butter fudge is always popular around the holidays, especially at Christmastime.
 And it’s one of those easy fudge recipes.